 Stopping Software Piracy Every year, billions of dollars are lost to software piracy, which is the illegal distribution or copying of software for personal or business use.
 The harmful effects of software piracy reach far beyond the software publisher.
 While companies suffer a direct loss of sales, consumers also suffer because companies are often forced to raise prices or cut research and development funding to make up for revenue shortfalls due to piracy.

 Symantec works closely with governments around the world to strengthen copyright protection for software, both in digital and physical form.
-For example, Symantec is a worldwide member of the Business Software Alliance (BSA), an organization formed in 1988 that spans 65 countries across North America, Europe, Asia, and Latin America.
-The mission of BSA is to advance free and open world trade for legitimate business software by advocating strong protection of intellectual property.
+For example, Symantec is a worldwide member of The Software Alliance (Formerly the Business Software Alliance), an organization formed in 1988 that spans 65 countries across North America, Europe, Asia, and Latin America.
+A key part of The Software Alliance’s mission is to advance free and open world trade for legitimate business software by advocating strong protection of intellectual property.
 Learn more about the Business Software Alliance

 Symantec provides training and education to our many stakeholders to raise awareness of the impact of software piracy and methods to help stop the spread of this illegal activity.
 For example, Symantec’s anti-piracy team has: